In order to compile and run sample clients for that come with WSO2 products, it is necessary to install Apache Ant on Windows.

 After the download is complete, extract installation files to the user-defined folder.
 For example, c:\wso2\apache-ant-1.8.2.

-Before you can run Ant, there is some additional set up you will need to do:
+Before you run Ant, there is additional configuration you need to do:

 Environment variables are global system variables accessible by all the processes running under the operating system.